Beauty and the Beast is a strongly mythic tale: A girl goes on a journey and ultimately finds her true self.

 Below, we see how psychologically separate the sisters are from the heroine.
 There are not one but two frames (doorways) between them; the sisters are from another world entirely.

 The Beast appears to be an opponent but we find out he is a false-enemy ally.
+(Or he’s meant to be.
+I code him as a coercively controlling menace.)

 When Father returns with the news that one of his daughters must marry a terrifying Beast, Beauty offers herself as sacrifice, feeling that the rose incident, too, is her fault.